kiko1004/CI_integration/README.md

 # Stack as a Service

-Implement http based service that has simple simple stack operations as http end points.
+Implement an HTTP based service that has basic stack operations as http end points.

 ## Stack end-points

-1. `/push?value=(number)`
+1. `/push?value=X`
-    - push a number value to the stack in the service
+    - pushs X (int number) to the stack.
 2. `/pop`
     - will return the top value of the stack.
-If the stack is empty should return 400 (no-content)
+If the stack is empty should return http error.
 3. `/max`
     - Should return the max number value from the numbers in the stack
-    - Implement the operation with O(1) no matters how big is the stack
+    - Implement the operation with O(1)

 ## Stress test